lcates/perbyte.github.io/_posts/2014-06-08-Creating-a-Generic-IHttpHandler-Class.md

 tags:       aptify asp.net
 ---

 First off, as this is my first post, let me introduce myself.
-I am Josh's #1 peon, er, esteemed colleague, at [PerByte][perb].
-We've made careers out of customizing and extending [Aptify][apt] both on and off the web (though obviously our careers expand well past the bounds of Aptify).
+I am a PerByte Peon, er, developer at [PerByte][perb].
+We customize and extend [Aptify][apt] (among other things) both on and off the web for a living (though obviously my career expands well past the bounds of Aptify).

 So let's talk generic handlers.
-Aptify does happen to have a base HTTP handler class, but they seem to think that images and downloads are the only reason to use a generic handler, and it's more than a bit awkward to use.
-This article aims to show you how to create a proper base HTTP handler class that is easy to use and provides full access to Aptify.
+Aptify has a some base HTTP handlers, but they seem to think that images and downloads are the only reason to use one, and it's more than a bit awkward to use.
+Awkward image and download handlers are soo last year so let's create a proper base HTTP handler class that is easy to use while providing full access to Aptify.

 tl;dr
 -----